-Expectations How NELNA will meet the Expectations (minimum requirements) Responsible Person (Key Contributor) Deliverables Five business days A summary of c omplaints and enquiries received, including information on any current and emerging issues will be included into monthly reporting.
-Outstanding enquiries and issues , along with actions for resolution , will be discussed at weekly project team meetings.
-As per the project scope requirements, all complaints will include: (1) name/s (where provided);(2) contact details (where provided); (3) time and date of enquiry;(4) nature of enquiry; and (5) response provided.
-NELNA will notify NELP within 30 minutes of receiving or becoming aware of any: enquiries or complaints from media, Members of Parliament (their officers or advisors) or council representatives enquiries that may affect the project's reputation NELNA will protect privacy and personal information in accordance with the Privacy Act 1988 (Cth) and the Privacy and Data Protection Act 2014 (Vic).
+Expectations How M80RRA will meet the Expectations (minimum requirements) Responsible Person (Key Contributor) Deliverables complaints management system can assist an organisation to achieve this.
+The system applies to all project team members receiving or managing complaints made by a member of the public.
+Enquiries and complaints are recorded, acknowledged, and resolved in a timely manner as per EPR EMF4.
+Project enquiries and complaints: Consultation Manager will be the on-line database used to record details of all complaints and enquiries.
+At a minimum the following information will be recorded: Interactions via the MTIA Call Centre Interactions via the project email address Interactions received via the project webpage In person interactions Interactions via all other means.
+M80RRA will resolve all complaints and, enquiries relating to project works and works planning as quickly as possible, consistent with the timeframes outlined below: MTIA Contact Centre/direct phone call: Two hours (urgent matters) Five business days (non-urgent matters) Email/website enquiry: Yow hours (urgent matters) Five business days (non-urgent matters) Letters: Five business days A summary of complaints and enquiries received, including information on any current and emerging issues will be included into monthly reporting.
+Outstanding enquiries and issues, along with actions for resolution, will be discussed at weekly project team meetings.
+As per the project scope requirements, all complaints will include: (1) name/s (where provided); (2) contact details (where provided); (3) time and date of enquiry; (4) nature of enquiry; and (5) response provided.
+M80RRA will notify MRPV within 30 minutes of receiving or becoming aware of any: Communications and Stakeholder Relations Lead Communications and Stakeholder Relations Team Functional Manager(s) MTIA enquiry and complaints procedures adhered to.
+Monthly report of all enquiries and complaints.
+Up-to-date maintenance of all data in Consultation Manager

+Expectations How M80RRA will meet the Expectations (minimum requirements) Responsible Person (Key Contributor) Deliverables enquiries or complaints from media, Members of Parliament (their officers or advisors) or council representatives enquiries that may affect the project's reputation M80RRA will protect privacy and personal information in accordance with the Privacy Act 1988 (Cth) and the Privacy and Data Protection Act 2014 (Vic).

-8. NELNA ENVIRONMENTAL MANAGEMENT SYSTEM AND PLANS
+8. M80RRA ENVIRONMENTAL MANAGEMENT SYSTEM AND PLANS

-8.1.
-Environmental Management System
+8.1 Environmental Management System

-NELNA maintains an Integrated Management System certified for quality, safety, and environmental management in relation to international standards ISO 9001 (Quality), ISO 45001 (Safety), and to ISO14001 specific to Environmental Management Systems (EMS).
+M80RRA maintains an Integrated Management System certified for quality, safety, and environmental management in relation to international standards ISO 9001 (Quality), ISO 45001 (Safety), and to ISO14001 specific to Environmental Management Systems (EMS).